NISP-GmbH/DCV-Management-Linux/README.md

 This script will check if the session exist and, if not, it will create a session dinamically.
 As the script will request the API service to create the session; No admin permissions are needed.

+## Configuration file (/etc/dcv-management/settings.conf)

+You can edit the settings.conf file to customize the dcv-management service.
+Currently here are the supported configs:
+- session_type=virtual or session_type=console ; You can exchange the type of the session that will be created.
+You do not need to restart the service when you change this setting.
+If you set a different value, the virtual configuration will be the fallback.

 # Logs
 All requests to DCV Management API Service will be logged under journal log.
 You can check the logs using the commands below.